 \begin{main} Let $M^n$ be a closed, oriented, positively curved Riemannian manifold.
 Assume $\gT^d$ acts effectively by isometries with a fixed point and the property that all isotropy groups in a neighborhood of the fixed point have an odd number of components. \begin{enumerate} \item If $d = 9$, then $M$ is a rational cohomology \(\s^n,\CP^{\frac n 2}\), or \(\HP^{\frac n 4}\). \item If $d = 6$, then $M$ is a rational cohomology \(\s^n,\CP^{\frac n 2}\), or \(\HP^{\frac n 4}\) up to degree $\tfrac n 3$. \end{enumerate} \end{main}

 The conclusion in (2) means that up to degree $\tfrac{n}{3}$ the rational cohomology of $M$ is generated by one element $x$ with $\deg(x)\in \{0,2,4\}$.

+The condition on isotropy groups is automatic when all isotropy groups are connected, and there are a few reasons to study the latter condition.
+First, it generalizes the notion of free or semi-free circle actions, which are the best behaved geometrically.

+Second, a reduction to the case of connected isotropy groups and an analysis of representations with this property led to the breakthrough in \cite{KWW}.
+We now know of at least three proofs of the $\gS^1$ Splitting Theorem from that paper, and the first one passed through this case.
+This paper extends this analysis.

+Third, when an isotropy group is connected or more generally has an odd number of components, the normal bundle of each of its fixed-point components has a complex structure.
+This condition played an important role in the Nienhaus' work \cite{Nienhaus-PhD}.

-If we have a general positively curved manifold $M^n$ with an effective isometric action of $\gT^d$, then we can always look at a maximal finite isotropy group $\gF$ and pass to the fixed point component $N$ of $\gF$ endowed with the action of $\gT^d/\gF\cong \gT^d$.
+Finally, we note that any torus action on a manifold naturally gives rise to an induced action on a submanifold having only connected isotropy groups.
+The construction is as follows.
+If we have a smooth manifold $M^n$ with an effective action of $\gT^d$, then we can always look at a maximal finite isotropy group $\gF$ and pass to the fixed point component $N$ of $\gF$ endowed with the action of $\gT^d/\gF\cong \gT^d$.